dropwhile/assert/README.md

-# Assert - A minimal test package
+# Assert - A minimal Go test package

 Inspired by:
 * https://github.com/nalgeon/be